harukins/harukins.github.io/_pages/about.md

 </div>

 ## Recent News
+### August 19, 2024: Paper accepted into RA-L!
+Our latest work entitled [How Generalizable is My Behavior Cloning Policy?
+A Statistical Approach to Trustworthy Performance Evaluation](https://arxiv.org/abs/2405.05439) has been accepted into IEEE Robotis and Automation Letters (RA-L)!
+Check out the [project website](https://tri-ml.github.io/stochastic_verification/) for details.

 ### April 17, 2024: Paper featured in Nikkei Robotics
 Our NeurIPS paper on [Policy Customization](https://sites.google.com/view/residualq-learning) has been featured in the May 2024 release of
 [Nikkei Robotics](https://xtech-nikkei-com.translate.goog/atcl/nxt/mag/rob/18/012600001/00144/?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp),